Portfolio till 31 December 2020

 The Commercial Real Estate (CRE) segment, which at the time of the transfer comprised 3,512 individual exposures and thus made up almost half of all acquired positions in the overall portfolio, has been reduced at the fastest pace since FMS-WM was established, helped in part by the positive market environment and the short remaining maturities of the loans.

 The borrowers and issuers of securities are state and regional governments, municipalities, public law entities and semi-public companies.
 Receivables from European Union member states account for the majority of the portfolio, with a large percentage of this comprising exposures with very long remaining maturities.
-Approximately 71% of the entire Public Sector portfolio will not mature until after 2030.

-The sub-portfolio still comprised 444 exposures and 233 borrowers at the end of 2018.
 Among others, this segment includes structured credit instruments such as asset-backed securities (ABS), commercial or residential mortgage-backed securities (CMBS or RMBS) or collateralised debt obligations (CDO).
 About a third of the structured securities in FMS-WM’s portfolio are based on government-guaranteed student loans in the USA.

 DEPFA Bank plc